 - Avoid using heaters for long-duration, especially at peak hours if you can.
 It’s better to apply night storage heaters that are charged during the night.

 Gas heaters are not the same as electric heaters in their efficiency because not all the gas is transformed into heat output into the room (some energy is lost as exhaust gases, moisture, and light).
 However, the gas we use in these systems is around three times cheaper than electricity, meaning that the operating cost is often comparable.

 We can run gas heaters on mains gas or LPG (liquid petroleum gas), also recognized as bottled gas.
 Suppose you are thinking about purchasing a gas heater.
-In that case, you must check current safety regulations as some fixed heaters need flues or chimneys to vent combustion gases and moisture to the out of the building.
-Portable gas heaters don’t necessitate flues, but you must make sure the flat is well ventilated.
-Otherwise, there is a danger from carbon monoxide, while the water vapor gas heaters can cause condensation and, without ventilation, it can lead to damp and mold problems.
+In that case, you must check current safety regulations as some fixed heaters need flues or chimneys to vent combustion gases and moisture out of the building.
+Portable gas heaters don’t necessitate flues, but you must make sure the flat is well-ventilated.
+Otherwise, there is a danger from carbon monoxide, while the water vapor gas heaters can cause condensation and, without ventilation, it can lead to dampness and mold problems.

 Gas heaters are available in the market with various heat output ratings and efficiency ratings, which we should look at in conjunction with each other.
 Heat output is a parameter to indicate how much heat will be provided in the room.
 If you have two heaters with the same heat output, the heater with higher efficiency will be more economical to run compared to the heater with lower efficiency.
 It is just because it will consume less gas to produce the same amount of energy.

 The table here calculates the running cost for heaters using mains gas and LPG, based on various heaters’ average heat output and efficiency ratings.
 Actual payments will vary, but what’s essential is comparing them with each other.
 These statistics are based on the heaters while they are on full power for the hour, without thermostatic control.